MatthewPress/tic-tac-toe/README.md

 [![Grids Demo][product-demo]](assets/images/demo.gif)

 This project was created for the Turing School of Software and Design's Module 1 final solo project.
-The overall goal was to demonstrate what we have learned in the in the program so far.
+The overall goal was to demonstrate what we have learned in the program so far.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With